FOREX-Yen rebounds, sterling turns tail as Brexit anxiety flares up

 As Brexit anxiety grew, so too has demand for the safe-haven yen, which jumped on the greenback and euro.

 The Australian dollar, often sold off in times of heightened market stress, fell heavily against the dollar and yen.
-It shed more than 1.7 percent to $0.7481.
+It shed more than a full cent to $0.7533.
+On the yen, it was back below 79.00, having turned around from 81.61 yen.